Capture effect: AM capture effect use

-When AM (Amplitude Modulation) transmitter share the same center frequency, the weaker signal will introduce distortions in form of beat frequencies or both signals interfere completely with each other.
-If only a carrier devoid of modulation is received or added in a receiver, e.g. using a BFO (Beat Frequency Oscillator), a tone with the frequency offset between the two carrier frequencies will be heard.
+When AM (Amplitude Modulation) transmitters share the same center frequency, the weaker signal will introduce distortions in form of beat frequencies or both signals interfere completely with each other.
+If only a carrier devoid of modulation is received or added in a receiver, e.g. using a BFO (Beat Frequency Oscillator), a beat tone with the frequency offset between the two carrier frequencies will be heard.

-By introducing a frequency offset between the carrier frequencies in the magnitude of at least the sum of the highest modulation frequencies employed by both transmitter, will eliminate generation of beat frequencies, e.g. highest modulation frequency is 2.4 kHz therefore the min. frequency offset between both carrier is 4.8 kHz (=2 x 2.4 kHz).
+By introducing a frequency offset between the carrier frequencies in the magnitude of at least the sum of the highest modulation frequencies employed by both transmitters, will eliminate generation of beat frequencies, e.g. highest modulation frequency is 2.4 kHz therefore the min. frequency offset between both carrier is 4.8 kHz (=2 x 2.4 kHz).

 The capture effect is actively employed in Europe for aeronautical VHF-communication in the band 118 MHz to 137 MHz to provide coverage for aircraft flying under ATC (Air Traffic Control) in large ATC sectors that cannot be covered by a single transmitter site.
 For ATC large sectors up to five transmitter sites are required to provide continuous coverage within the area of a large ATC sector.
-Transmitter are strategically placed therefore ensuring that not all transmitter will be received at any point in space simultaneously.
+Transmitters are strategically placed therefore ensuring that not all transmitters will be received at any point in space simultaneously.

 Operation of instrument landing system localizer (ILS-LLZ) and instrument landing system glide path (ILS-GP) at airports is often impossible due to strong reflections, e.g. on terrain and buildings.
 The solution lead to the development of two-frequency ILS-LOC and ILS-GP.
 Two frequency ILS systems use an additional carrier frequencies with a frequency offset of at least 5 kHz and max.
 14 kHz, both signals centered above and below the nominal center frequency of a 50 kHz wide ILS-LLZ-channel. ^{No. 3.1.3.2.1} Both signals are radiated with two independent antenna patterns that overlap only in part.
 The course signal of an ILS-LLZ has a higher EIRP to provide a range of up to 25 NM and a lower EIRP for the clearance of an ILS-Localizer signal to provide a range between 10 NM to 17 NM.
 For difficult terrain and weather impact 2f ILS-GP are employed.
 Two frequency ILS-LOC and ILS-GP are an ICAO standard precision approach system and are standardized for worldwide use in ICAO Annex 10.